Mannix1994/Region_Growing/README.md

 # English Document
 ## Region Grow
-Region Grow is a kind of floodfill-like algrithom.
+Region Grow is a kind of floodfill-like algorithm.
 It is used to region growing.
 * Branch [master](https://github.com/Mannix1994/Region_Growing/tree/master)
 : Copied from Nightfury18' project [Region_Growing](https://github.com/Nightfury18/Region_Growing),
 and I reconstructed project and add some example.